 Ever-changing technology, customer expectations, and user behavior give developers challenging opportunities to push their skills and keep the application development field progressing.
 With these opportunities, challenges such as identifying and resolving bottlenecks are inevitable but manageable!

 To meet these challenges, utilize a process such as load-testing to identify bottlenecks and a strategy to fix or avoid them altogether.
 In addition to identifying bottlenecks, load-testing reports can help you test improvements and analyze the results.
-Gatling and Gatling Enterprise can help with client-side and server-side metrics, such as runs comparisons, TCP connections, DNS resolutions, and monitoring.
+Gatling and Gatling Enterprise can help with client-side and server-side metrics, such as running comparisons, TCP connections, DNS resolutions, and monitoring.
 Check out the resources available at Gatling to see how we can help you optimize the performance of your application.